This blog post, originally published in 2017, was updated in 2023.

-Employers may think that the easiest way to achieve compliance is to offer a single shirt and pant combination in a single fabric, style, and color, however, this type of no-choice program may actually have the opposite effect.
+When it comes to protecting workers from arc flash and flash fire hazards, employers may think that the easiest way to achieve compliance is to offer a single arc-rated and flame resistant (AR / FR) shirt and pant combination in a single fabric, style, and color.
+However, this type of “no-choice” program may actually have the opposite effect.

-Contact us today to learn more about Tyndale’s solution, which features an automated company-funded program that provides each employee with an annual allowance or allotment from which employees can purchase a preferred combination of company-approved FR clothing.
-This allows workers to choose from a variety of FR clothing styles and fabrics—driving end-user satisfaction, comfort, and compliance.
+Ready to harness the power of choice and watch compliance issues decline dramatically?
+Contact us today to learn more about Tyndale’s solution, which features an automated company-funded program that provides each employee with an annual allowance or allotment from which they can purchase a preferred combination of company-approved AR / FR clothing.
+This allows workers to choose from a variety of AR / FR clothing styles and fabrics—driving end-user satisfaction, comfort, and compliance.